Skip to main content

 Conversion window type

-This setting allows you to choose the type of the conversion window.
+This setting allows you to choose the type of conversion window.
 Currently, we support only one type of conversion window for journeys:

 • Entire funnel - all the steps must be completed within the conversion window.